alexnix/LaTeX-IM/README.md

 ```
 java Server
 ```
-To run the client user
+To run the client use
 ```
 java GuiClient
 ```